Tommrodrigues/Blog/content/posts/Credit Cards/index.md

 ## Welcome offers

-Welcome offers are one of the easiest ways to get the most out of a credit card.
+First are welcome offers - one of the easiest ways to benefit from a credit card.

-Most credit card companies will advertise something like "spend £3,000 in your first three months and earn 20,000 points".
+Most card companies will entice you with something like "spend £3,000 in your first three months and earn 20,000 points".

 ![image](./images/shopping.webp)

-Essentially, if you spend a certain amount of money on the card in the first few months, you get a fantastic one-time reward.
+Essentially, if you spend a certain amount of money on the card in the first few months of owning it, you get a fantastic one-time reward.

 Depending on your card type, this could be in the form of hard cash, or points you can redeem for vouchers, discounts, and other benefits.